Racing Disney: Staying Motivated and Avoiding Injury by Guest Blogger Addie Clark

 - Progress will seem slow, but stick with it!
 My last tip for you is one I struggle with all the time: the fact that I want to see visible progress every time I lace up.
 I want to see improved pace.
 I want to see that I’m getting in better shape.
 I want to see results.
 But unfortunately, running is a bit of a slow burn.
 You won’t see improvement day-to-day.
 But you will see it eventually.
 If you look at the run you just finished and compare it to when you ran that distance two months ago, you will see some improvement.
 The most important thing to do is not give up!

 Before we say goodbye for this week, I also wanted to take a moment to talk about something all runners dread, but we all have to face: injury.
-A note before we start: I am NOT a medical professional, nor am I an athletic trainer.
+A note before we start: I am NOT a medical professional, nor am I an athletic trainer or am I a first aider.
 I have no knowledge on these things beyond what has worked for me, what friends have done and what I read online.
 You should always consult a medical professional for diagnosis and treatment.

 So how do you avoid injury?
 My main tip is that you HAVE to listen to your body.
 Let’s say you head out for a 10 mile run but around mile 8 your joints start aching and you just don’t think you have 2 miles left in you.
 You have my permission to give up.
 Because your body knows things you don’t.
 Now, you’ll have to get to know yourself.
 Figure out what pain is in your mind shouting at you to give up, and what is actually you needing to stop.
 But don’t be afraid to stop and try another day.